 Gigabyte Z390 Aorus Xtreme has three PCIe x16 slots with PCI Steel Armor and three PCIe x1 slots and supports multiple AMD and Nvidia graphics cards.
 This motherboard has one USB 3.1 Gen2 Type-C port, four USB 3.1 Gen2 Type-A, and four USB 3.1 Gen1 ports on the rear I/O panel.
 For storage, it has six SATA6 ports and three M.2 slots for NVMe SSDs with heatsinks on them.
 It has high-quality audio capacitors and a 10GBPS Ethernet port, which was missing in the motherboard mentioned above.

 This one is also an E-ATX motherboard, and you will need a full tower chassis for it.
-For its price performance and value, this motherboard is suitable for Intel i9 9900k, but there are some other cheap options available on this list with the same features set and from the same line up too, so have a look there.
+For its price performance and value, this motherboard is suitable for Intel i9 9900k, but some other cheap options are available on this list with the same features set and from the same line up too, so have a look there.

 This motherboard has three M.2 slots for Wi-Fi and memory modules and has six SATA6 slots for storage devices.
 It has three PCIe x16 slots with Gigabyte Steel Armor and three PCIe x1 slots for expansion cards and support 2-Way AMD and Nvidia graphics cards.
-Gigabyte motherboards are packed with great connectivity options as this one has one USB 3.1 Gen2 Type-C port, the USB 3.1 Gen2 Type-A, two USB 3.1 Gen1, and four USB 2.0 ports on rear I/O panel.
+Gigabyte motherboards are packed with great connectivity options as this one has one USB 3.1 Gen2 Type-C port, the USB 3.1 Gen2 Type-A, two USB 3.1 Gen1, and four USB 2.0 ports on the rear I/O panel.

 With a robust design, excellent power design VRM, the rear I/O cover, built-in Wi-Fi, and other features, this motherboard also fits best for i9 9900K.
 All you have to do is get a full tower case for it, and you can take your processor to new limits with this motherboard.

 This motherboard is useful only if you can afford its premium price.
-The only advantage it has over others is high build quality, but you can check out ASUS and Gigabyte motherboards, which are much cheaper than this one.
+The only advantage over others is high build quality, but you can check out ASUS and Gigabyte motherboards, which are much cheaper than this one.

 Overall this motherboard is an excellent piece of product, but for its features, it’s costly.
 Although you are an enthusiast and looking for performance and aesthetics, this motherboard fits best.
 There we have some other choice from ASUS too, so take a look at them.